After the abortion I thought I was ok, back again with my old life, but I wasn’t and I’m still not

 There are days when I'd rather be dead and when I think about him, I feel my heart breaking down in pieces.
 It hurts so much that everything around me becomes pitch black and I feel like somebody is trying to pull my heart out of my chest and dozens of needles are piercing it.

 I keep on repeating myself that he is a good person and that he just CAN'T do this to me, he can't turn his back on me, the woman who has been, even if for just 10 weeks, the mother of his kid.
 How can a human person be so cruel?
 Maybe I'm just going too far here, maybe this is just a normal reaction for a man (the so-called "fight or flight")?

-I will start a therapy this week with the hope to heal my pain one day, but I am afraid I will never be able to completely recover after this shock.
+I will start therapy this week with the hope to heal my pain one day, but I am afraid I will never be able to completely recover after this shock.
 Before this, earlier this year I suffered another major loss and I’m struggling hard to survive.
-I just want to know if there could be a reason behind his behavior, is it a generic condition that is most common with men or is it just a matter of personality.
+I just want to know if there could be a reason behind his behavior, is it a genetic condition that is most common with men or is it just a matter of personality.